 Cultural and societal relations between Germany and Slovakia are close and extremely diverse.
 There is a lively exchange in all areas of culture, through official institutions, private foundations and private contacts.
-German cultural intermediaries – such as the Goethe‑Institut, the German Academic Exchange Service (DAAD) and the Central Agency for Schools Abroad (ZfA) – are involved in numerous activities in Slovakia as part of Germany’s cultural relations and education policy.
-The legal basis for these activities is provided by the German-Slovak cultural cooperation agreement of 1 May 1997, as well as the Treaty of 1992 referred to above.
+German cultural intermediaries – such as the Goethe‑Institut, the German Academic Exchange Service (DAAD) and the Central Agency for Schools Abroad – are involved in numerous activities in Slovakia as part of Germany’s cultural relations and education policy.
+The legal basis for all this is provided by the German-Slovak cultural cooperation agreement of 1 May 1997, as well as the Treaty of 1992 referred to above.

-Another bridge between the two countries is the Carpathian German minority in Slovakia.
-In a national survey conducted in 2011, approximately 4700 Slovaks said they belonged to the German minority.
+Another bridge between the two countries is formed by the Carpathian German minority in Slovakia.
+In a national survey conducted in 2011, some 4700 Slovaks said they belonged to the German minority.
 This means that the group is still only a fraction of its pre-war size.
 The German minority is well integrated in cultural, social and economic terms, and is generally respected.
-The declaration issued by the Slovak National Council on 12 February 1991 marked a historic step in the process of reconciliation; it expressed regret for the injustices done in connection with the expulsions in the aftermath of the Second World War.
+The Slovak Parliament’s Declaration of 12 February 1991 marked a historic step in the process of reconciliation; it expressed regret for the injustices done in connection with the expulsions in the aftermath of World War II.
 The Federal Republic of Germany supports the Carpathian Germans in their cultural, educational and community-building activities.